Do Maine Coon Cats Like Water?

 - You find your cat in the sink, where there is still some water.

-- Cat jumps in and swims in your bath water, pond, or swimming pool.
+- The cat jumps in and swims in your bath water, pond, or swimming pool.

 - Your cat has no issue being cleaned with a lukewarm wet sponge, or cloth.

-- Maine Coon enjoys tipping glasses of water over, then play in the mess.
+- Maine Coon enjoys tipping glasses of water over, then playing in the mess.

 - You find your cat drinking from the toilet bowl!